Pramath-Mishra-12/Multiclass-Classification-with-Active-Learning/readme.md

 ## Active Learning Sampling Techniques

-This repository implements four different active learning sampling techniques, each demonstrated using the AG News dataset:
+This repository implements four different active learning sampling techniques, each demonstrated using the Amazon Product Data dataset:

 1. **Least Confidence Sampling**: This strategy selects samples where the model has the least confidence in its predictions (i.e., the maximum predicted class probability is the lowest).
 Least confident samples are labeled and added to the training set.